-See the Nashua Telegraph newspaper article about Hollow Hill, Gilson Road Cemetery, and local haunts, 27 Oct 2000.
+See the Nashua Telegraph newspaper article about Hollow Hill, Gilson Road Cemetery, and local haunts, published on 27 Oct 2000.

-Another note: Gilson Road Cemetery is the usual name of this haunted site.
+Gilson Road Cemetery is the usual name of this haunted site.
 However, we’ve seen several people spelling it “Gilson cementery” or “Gilson cementry” or even “Gibson cemetery.”
-So, I’ve added those spellings, here, so they’ll find this webpage.
+So, I’ve added those spellings, here, so they’ll find the articles they’re looking for.

 For even more trivia and insights related to Gilson Road Cemetery, use the Search form at this website, and search for “Gilson.”
 (In some articles, I just call it Gilson Road, sometimes Gilson cemetery, and so on.)